tzhouhlj/ScheduleService/README.md

  	2. Add more complex, edge case test cases
   	3. Create intergration tests
    	4. Create environment variable so test data can be used on local or dev environment
    	5. Alternatively use different IScheduleAdapter for testing or mock
+   	6. Error handling
+   	7. Add logging